 Record your Business Transactions

 Though cloud accounting greatly works in keeping our tedious tasks at bay and automating manual ones, keeping tabs of your original invoice and receipts copies is still a must.
 Keep these files at hand so you can use them as proof of whatever it is that you have recorded in your books.

 In the long run, asserting your claims and settling conflicts and disputes will become easier if your business transaction records are still intact.

 Time and again, business owners are advised to keep their business account separate from their personal accounts.

 If you are yet to adhere to this recommendation, now might be the perfect time to go ahead with the shift.
 The primary reason why you should separate your accounts is to avoid confusion and discrepancies - whether intentional or not - as you go about in preparing for a small business tax audit.

 Whatever you do, do not forget to prepare an audit trail.
 Also known as an audit log, it gives a documented history of a transaction which makes it more manageable for you and the auditors when tracing financial data.
 Having an audit trail is a great indicator that the financial records of your business are well-managed.

 There is definitely more to small business auditing than meets the eye.
-While some business owners may think that being audited by the IRS is a tedious and complex process, there are actually a number of things that can help you prepare and survive a business audit.
-All you have to do is to follow these tips and conform to the rules and regulations mandated by the IRS for small business tax audit.
+While small business IRS audit can be an immense process, there are actually a number of things that can help you prepare and you surpass it.
+Once you conform to the rules and regulations mandated by the IRS for small business tax audits, everything will roll seamlessly.